tmobile/magentaA11y/_checklist-native/segmented-control.md

 ### State
 - A state of the individual segments themselves are announced, which is either "Selected" or "Unselected"
-- The position of the segment out of the entire set must be announced.
+- The position of the segment out of the entire set (index) must be announced.

 - **UIKit**
   - Segments should be announced whether they are selected/unselected.
+Often, the button announcement and the absence of "unselected" is assumed to be unselected
   - For disabled menu items: Set `isEnabled` to `false`.
 Announcement for disabled is "Dimmed".
     - If necessary, you may change the accessibility trait of the menu item to `notEnabled`, but this may overwrite the current accessibility role of the segmented control.
 - **SwiftUI**